-Similarly, a tool is needed to identify critical links given the interconnected nature of the transportation system underlying the movement of food and agricultural products.
-The Network Robustness Index (NRI) (3) provides such a system-wide approach to identifying critical links and evaluating transportation network performance.
+One such tool for identifying critical links in a transportation network is the Network Robustness Index (NRI) [2].
+The NRI provides a system-wide approach to identifying critical links and evaluating transportation network performance.
 The theoretical framework of the NRI accounts for network-wide demand and traffic re-assignment.
 It may prove a useful approach for evaluating critical links for freight commodity or any other transportation flows.

-The objective of this project was to apply the NRI for the first time to a real-life data set of freight transportation flows over a real road network.
+The objective of this project was to apply the NRI to a real-life data set of freight transportation flows over a real road network.
+Given the dominant position of dairy in Vermont's agricultural production and export markets, the flow of bulk milk from farm to first collection point was selected for study.
 Application of the NRI to Vermont milk transportation networks would help focus attention on links critical to the overall performance of the road infrastructure serving the raw milk supply chain.
-The paper presents the analysis of a data set reflecting milk movements in northwestern Vermont.
+This report presents the analysis of a data set reflecting milk movements in northwestern Vermont.